solliancenet/tech-immersion-data-ai/environment-setup/ai/2/README.md

 # Knowledge Mining with Cognitive Services setup

-Complete the steps below to prepare the environment for the [Day 2, Experience 2](../../../day2-exp2/README.md) lab.
+Complete the steps below to prepare the environment for the [AI, Experience 2](../../../ai-exp2/README.md) lab.

 ## Pre-requisites